 The Camping Barn can sleep 8 and is basically a stone tent - mattresses are provided, but you will need to bring sleeping bags and your own cooker and cooking utensils.
 There is a cooking area within the barn and outside BBQ area with seating and a shower and bath room.
 Delicious home cooked cakes are available in the Tea Garden with walks from the door.
 A solid fuel stove is a great focus for the evening and wood/coal can be purchased from the farm.
 Parking is available for two cars.

-Tarif : £8.50 per person per night plus extra for hot showers, wood and coal.
-Take the Virtual Tour of the Low Bridge Camnping Barn to see its truly idyllic setting.
+Take the Virtual Tour of the Low Bridge Camping Barn to see its truly idyllic setting.

 For more information on staying at the Bunkhouse and for riding enquiries please go to the Bradley's Riding Centre website

 Great Langdale BunkhouseIn the most idyllic Lakeland scenery the Great Langdale Bunkhouse has 5 dorms three of which are twin and then two larger rooms one sleeping 7 and the other 8 - all are equipped with bunk beds with one single mattress